arxpoetica/storylynx-template/README.md

 ### Environment Variables

-StoryLynx uses `rollup-plugin-replace` for environment variable replacement.
+StoryLynx uses `@rollup/plugin-replace` for environment variable replacement.
 Any environment variable prefixed with `LYNX_` will automatically be replaced in the code if it's listed as a `process.env.*` variable.
 For example:

 	process.env.LYNX_JWT_SECRET